RiskWatch

 - Vendor risk management module supports the Foreign Supplier Verification Program (FSVP) under 21 CFR Part 1 Subpart L, supplier approval under SQF Edition 9 module 2.3 + BRCGS Issue 9 clause 3.5 + FSSC 22000 Version 6 7.1.6.2, and critical-supplier risk classification

-- Physical security assessment module supports food defense plans under FSMA Intentional Adulteration Rule at 21 CFR 121 and FSIS Food Defense Plan requirements
+- Physical security assessment module supports food defense plans under the FSMA Intentional Adulteration Rule at 21 CFR 121 and FSIS Food Defense Plan requirements

 Weaknesses